Gaias2-ICSC/Gaias2-ICSC.github.io/benchsim.md

 ## Generation of cosmic ray showers

-Following the strategy employed in the CONCORDIA project (WP3 of the <a href="https://projectescape.eu/"> ESCAPE </a> initiative), singularity containers with CORSIKA7 have been prepared, together with a set of scripts to run them on a batch system (slurm).
-All the codes and the container recipes are available on <a href="https://github.com/Gaias2-ICSC/corsikasim/"> github </a>.
+Following the strategy employed in the CONCORDIA project (WP3 of the <a href="https://projectescape.eu/">ESCAPE</a> initiative), singularity containers with CORSIKA7 have been prepared, together with a set of scripts to run them on a batch system (slurm).
+All the codes and the container recipes are available on <a href="https://github.com/Gaias2-ICSC/corsikasim/">github</a>.

 ### Preliminary benchmark

-The results from the preliminary set of benchmark simulations setup are available <a href="benchsim/testprod"> here </a>.
+The results from the preliminary set of benchmark simulations setup are available <a href="benchsim/testprod">here</a>.

 ### Deliverable A

 The first deliverable of the GAIAS2 project consists of a benchmark set of cosmic ray Monte Carlo simulations on which generative AIs can be trained and tested.
-The details on this deliverable are reported <a href = "benchsim/deliverable"> here </a>.
+The details on this deliverable are reported <a href = "benchsim/deliverable">here</a>.